Disentanglement via Latent Quantization: Related Work

-\textbf{Nonlinear ICA and disentangled representation learning.} There is a long history of trying to build interpretable representations that tease out the sources of variation in a dataset.
+\textbf{Nonlinear ICA and disentangled representation learning.} There is a long history of trying to build interpretable representations that separately represent the sources of variation in a dataset.
 This goes back to classic work on (linear) ICA \citep{comon1994independent, hyv_arinen2000independent}, and has been known in deep learning as disentanglement \citep{bengio2013deep}.
-Without assumptions, nonlinear ICA and its relatives in the disentanglement literature are provably underspecified \citep{hyv_arinen1999nonlinear, locatello2019challenging}.
-One class of methods makes the problem well specified using partial or weak supervision, such as labeling a small number of sources in a dataset~\citep{nie2020semi} or showing pairs of datapoints in which only one or a few sources differ~\citep{shu2020weakly,locatello2020weakly}.
-More in line with our work are approaches that assume additional source structure and disentangle by ensuring the representation reflects this structure~\citep{xi2023indeterminacy}.
-Assumptions and methods include: VAEs with factorized priors \citep{higgins2017beta, chen2018isolating}, biologically inspired activity constraints~\citep{whittington2023disentanglement}, sparse source variation over time~\citep{sprekeler2014extension, klindt2021towards}, (structurally) sparse source to pixel influence~\citep{zheng2022identifiability, moran2022identifiable}, geometric assumptions on the source to image mapping \citep{sorrenson2020disentanglement, yang2022nonlinear, horan2021when, gresele2021independent}, hierarchical decoding~\citep{leeb2023structure}, sparse underlying causal graphs between sources~\citep{lachapelle2022disentanglement}, and piecewise linearity~\citep{kivva2022identifiability}.
-Our method, latent quantization, is a continuation of this literature's ongoing search for generally useful inductive biases for disentanglement.
+Without further assumptions, nonlinear ICA and its relatives in disentangled representation learning are provably underspecified \citep{hyv_arinen1999nonlinear, locatello2019challenging}.
+Approaches to resolve this indeterminacy include labeling a small number of datapoints~\citep{nie2020semi} or showing pairs of datapoints in which only one or a few sources differ~\citep{shu2020weakly,locatello2020weakly}.
+More in line with our work are approaches that assume additional structure in the data generative process and disentangle by ensuring the representation reflects this structure~\citep{xi2023indeterminacy}.
+Assumptions and methods include: factorized priors \citep{higgins2017beta, chen2018isolating, kim2018disentangling, roth2023disentanglement}, biologically inspired activity constraints~\citep{whittington2023disentanglement}, sparse source variation over time~\citep{sprekeler2014extension, klindt2021towards}, structurally sparse source to pixel influence~\citep{peebles2020hessian,jing2020implicit,zheng2022identifiability,moran2022identifiable,buchholz2022function}, geometric assumptions on the source to image mapping \citep{sorrenson2020disentanglement, yang2022nonlinear, horan2021when, gresele2021independent}, sparse underlying causal graphs between sources~\citep{lachapelle2022disentanglement}, piecewise linearity~\citep{kivva2022identifiability}, and hierarchical generation~\citep{leeb2023structure}.
+Many of these ideas are in principle compatible with latent quantization, and we leave discovery of fruitful combinations to future work.